Definition |

 Diagnosis

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
-You may be referred to a doctor who specializes in kidney disease (nephrologist) or the urinary system (urologist).
+You may be referred to a nephrologist who specializes in kidney disease or a urologist who specializes in the urinary system.

 Your doctor may need to test your bodily fluids.
 This can be done with: